-You will need a tourist visa to visit Sri Lanka.
-You must apply for this in advance –you can apply here.
-This is a quick and easy process, it will take 5 minutes and will cost approximately $35 USD.
+A tourist visa is required to visit Sri Lanka.
+You must apply in advance –you can apply here.
+The process is quick and easy, it will take 5 minutes and cost approximately $35 USD.

-These Visas are valid for 30 days so take this into consideration when booking flights.
+Tourist Visas in Sri Lanka are valid for 30 days so take this into consideration when booking flights.

 Sri Lanka’s main airport is in Colombo.
+The cost of flying to Sri Lanka is becoming very affordable.
 I used Sky Scanner to book my flights, paying $350 AUD from Australia’s Gold Coast (without bags).
-I always opt to take carry on where I can.
+The cost of flights to Sri Lanka will vary depending on where you are coming from and what time of year you plan to visit.

-During our visit in April, we experienced perfect sunny days and thunderstorms in the afternoon.
-These never lasted long.
+During our visit in April, we experienced perfect sunny days and occasional thunderstorms in the afternoon.

 I recommend getting a Sri Lankan sim card from Colombo Airport.
 As you exit you will see several service providers offering sim cards.